mo7amedaliEbaid/dart-flutter-interview-questions-preparation/general.md

 extension NumberParsing on String {}
 ```
 ### 27- Named Constructor?
-- Giving your constructor different names allows your class to have many constructors and also to be better reoresent their use cases outside of the class.
+- Giving your constructor different names allows your class to have many constructors and also to be better represent their use cases outside of the class.
 - Image.asset().
 - Image.network().

 ### 28- Factory constructor?
 - factory keyword is used when implementing a constructor that doesn't always create a new instance of its class.
-- it might return an instance os a subtype.
+- it might return an instance of a subtype.
 - it's used to initialize a final variable using logic that can't be handled in the initializer list.
 ### 29- Design patterns?
 #### 1- Creational design patterns?